kuzzleio/documentation/src/guide/1/essentials/installing-kuzzle/index.md

 Before launching Kuzzle using Docker containers, ensure that your system meets the following requirements:

 - **64-bit environment**
+- **At least 1.4GB of memory**
 - **Docker v1.10+**, see [instructions here](https://docs.docker.com/engine/installation/)
 - **Docker Compose v1.8+**, see [instructions here](https://docs.docker.com/compose/install/)

 To install docker, you need to download the docker-compose file:

-Before starting the docker stack, you need to increase the maximum amount of virtual memory in order to run Elasticsearch, which is part of our stack (see why <a href="https://www.elastic.co/guide/1/en/elasticsearch/reference/5.x/vm-max-map-count.html">here</a>):
+Before starting the docker stack, you need to increase the maximum amount of virtual memory in order to run Elasticsearch, which is part of our stack (see why <a href="https://www.elastic.co/guide/en/elasticsearch/reference/5.6/_maximum_map_count_check.html">here</a>):

 ```bash
 sudo sysctl -w vm.max_map_count=262144